Travel to Dallas Texas: A Texan’s Guide to Exploring

 Ronald Kirk Bridge

-The Parking lot is easy to miss.
+Ronald Kirk Bridge blends architecture with pretty views of Dallas.
+To find it, note that the parking lot is easy to miss.
 Head towards Trinity Groves, turn onto Gulden Lane, then make a right into the parking lot before it veers left.

 Find it on Google.

-The Fabrication Yard
+The Fabricaiton Yard

 Photo Credit: Do 214